lizalou101/template/README.md

 The main focus is to provide code in a ready to use format for learning quickly and efficiently

+## Tips and guides for development

+1. Always create a branch when adding new code
+2. Look at a comparison site for HTML and CSS ideas when attempting to replicate a design

 ## Notes and Examples of HTML Element use

+#### Example of the Title Metadata

 ```HTML
 <!--The title is used on the tab of the browser